-Level-1 focused data are the generally available products intended for most data users.
-The Level-0 product is transformed into a Level-1 product by the application of algorithms and calibration data to form a baseline engineering product from which higher levels are derived.
+Level-1 focused data are the products intended for most data users.
+The Level-0 product (raw data) is transformed into a Level-1 product by the Instrument Processing Facility (IPF) via the application of various algorithms as indicated below.
+These Level-1 products form a baseline product from which Level-2 products are derived.

-The processing involved to produce Level-1 data products includes pre-processing, Doppler centroid estimation, single look complex focusing, and image and post-processing for generation of the SLC and GRD products as well as mode specific processing for assembling of multi-swath products.
+The processing steps involved to produce Level-1 data products include pre-processing, Doppler centroid estimation, single look complex focusing, and image and post-processing for generation of the SLC and GRD products as well as mode specific processing for assembling of multiple sub-swath products.

 Single Look Complex

 Level-1 Single Look Complex (SLC) products consist of focused SAR data, geo-referenced using orbit and attitude data from the satellite, and provided in slant-range geometry.
 Slant range is the natural radar range observation coordinate, defined as the line-of-sight from the radar to each reflecting object.
 The products are in zero-Doppler orientation where each row of pixels represents points along a line perpendicular to the sub-satellite track.

 The products include a single look in each dimension using the full available signal bandwidth and complex samples (real and imaginary) preserving the phase information.
 The products have been geo-referenced using the orbit and attitude data from the satellite and have been corrected for azimuth bi-static delay, elevation antenna pattern and range spreading loss.

 SM SLCs contain one image per polarisation for its single swath.
 IW, having three sub-swaths, has three images in single polarisation and six images for dual polarisation.
 EW, having five sub-swaths, has five images for single polarisation and ten images for dual polarisation products.